 California Coast #3 - Monterey and Carmel

 So we booked a hotel in Monterey.
-We picked the Monterey Bay Inn because it is right on the bay, and near some beaches where we could do a morning stroll.
+We picked the Monterey Bay Inn because it is right on the bay, and near some beaches where we could take a morning stroll.

 We decided to drive down to Carmel first to do a little shopping, and have some lunch.
 We could not check into the hotel until after 3pm anyway.